 Delayed and Painful Period: Students of Jamia Millia Islamia

-Taslima, pursuing MA Convergent Journalism from Jamia, was reporting for the University paper on the police attack on December 13.
+Taslima, pursuing MA in Convergent Journalism from Jamia, was reporting for the University paper on the police attack on December 13.
 “I was in between gate number 5 and gate number 8 when a tear gas shell was thrown in our direction.
 Since I was experiencing something of this nature for the first time, I immediately went in and washed my face, which only made it worse,” she said.
 According to a 2018 report, water initially exacerbates the effects of tear gas.
-On December 15, she found herself in the middle of tear gas attack again, this time when she was right outside the central library area looking for her two friends who had gone missing in the frenzy.
+On December 15, she found herself in the middle of a tear gas attack again, this time when she was right outside the central library area looking for her two friends who had gone missing in the frenzy.

 20-year-old Shreya*, a student of the English department at Jamia, was also exposed to tear gas on 13 December.
 She said her period would usually be non-painful and last for three days.
 But following the attack, she missed her cycle in December and got a week-long, painful period in January.